Skip to content

 • execute selected test cases on another automation host

-A test has a checkbox near it if it is linked to a test cases belonging to selected project.
+A test has a checkbox near it if it is linked to test cases belonging to the selected project.

 View Test Set Status Graph

 Requires Rapise 7.2.
 The Test Set Status graph shows the aggregated count of test cases in each execution status for each test set in the product.
-If you have the same test cases in multiple test sets they are all counted separately to make sure you can tell that tests have passed successfully across test sets.
+If you have the same test cases in multiple test sets, they are all counted separately to ensure that tests have passed successfully across test sets.
 This is helpful when testing across different environments.

 Setup Custom Properties